TheNewC0der-24/JSON-Server/README.md

 ## Features
 * Create Mock API
 * Responsive UI
-* Fetch data from the JSON Server.
+* Fetch data from the hosted server.

-* Filter the data which is fetch from the JSON server.
+>**You can fetch data from the JSON Server.
+Also, you can filter the data which can be fetch from the JSON server.**

 ## Built With
 |HTML|Tailwind CSS|Javascript|JSON|Json-Server|